Supplement to David Lewis’s Metaphysics

 - Some of them bear a different perfectly natural relation, the “occupancy” relation, to others of them; call any of these—i.e., particulars that bear the occupancy relation to something else—“occupants”.

 - No simple particular is both a spacetime point and an occupant.

 - Only occupants instantiate perfectly natural monadic properties.

 But even in this toned down form, the view is up to its ears in metaphysically mysterious necessary connections of the kind that Lewis seems at pains to reject, given his broadly combinatorial conception of possibility.
-(Though the exact sense in which Lewis is a combinatorialist about metaphysical possibility is more subtle than this comment suggests; see the companion article on his modal metaphysics.)
+(Though the exact sense in which Lewis is a combinatorialist about metaphysical possibility is more subtle than this comment suggests.)
 The occupancy relation is just a completely different perfectly natural relation from any spatiotemporal relation.
-So why can't we simply mix and match the two?
-Why can't something be both an occupant and a spacetime point?
+So why can’t we simply mix and match the two?
+Why can’t something be both an occupant and a spacetime point?

 Furthermore, solutions to these puzzles will likely still leave it mysterious what possible motivation there could be for Lewis to admit that in addition to spacetime points, there might be things that occupy them.
 Physics surely needs no such distinction.
 And compare a manifestly bizarre view, which says that where we ordinarily say that there is a single electron, there are in fact two entities: one with mass (and no charge), and one with charge (and no mass); it is simply an extra “law” that this pair of entities must remain together, as long as they exist.
 Whatever virtue there is in remaining agnostic where possible, surely it does not suggest that we take this view seriously.
 Why, then, ought Lewis to take seriously the parallel view about spacetime points and their occupants?
 (Though see